 The Candidates Hub is the essential place to head to for all the information that candidates need to run in this election!
 You'll find resources on campaigning, writing a manifesto and much much more

 All SUBU elections should be free and fair, which is why we have rules which govern our elections.
 You can find out more about election regulations as well as viewing the complaints process here.

 These Elections are overseen by:

-NUS - Returning Officer who is an external, independent advisor, appointed to ensure that the election is run with third party scrutiny
+NUS - Returning Officer who is an external, independent advisor, appointed to ensure that the election is run with third party scrutiny and expertise.

-management of the election.
-The RO will be consulted by the DRO whenever they see necessary
+Kayleigh Heckford (SUBU) - Deputy Returning Officer who is the first point of contact, responsible for candidate engagement, day to day supervision and management of the election.
+The RO will be consulted by the DRO whenever they see necessary throughout the process.

-who is anexternal appeals body that is responsible for ruling on appeals.
+Laura Greenwood-Pearsons (Brighton SU) - Independent Elections Adjudicator who is an external appeals body that is responsible for ruling on appeals.